TDIU and Permanent and Total Disability Requirements

 A different designation known as permanent and total disability applies to veterans whose disabilities are not expected to improve.

-But it’s important to understand the definitions of “permanent” and “total”:
+But it’s important to understand the definitions of “permanent” and “total,” which mean the following:

-• Permanent.
-This means that based on the medical evidence, it is reasonably certain that the disability will continue for the rest of the veteran’s life.
+- Permanent – This means that based on the medical evidence, it is reasonably certain that the disability will continue for the rest of the veteran’s life.
 The veteran’s age may be taken into account, so younger veterans are less likely to be considered permanently disabled.

-• Total.
-The VA uses a rating schedule to determine to what degree the disability interferes with the veteran’s ability to function.
+- Total – The VA uses a rating schedule to determine to what degree the disability interferes with the veteran’s ability to function.
 “Total” means that the rating is 100%, indicating the veteran is completely or totally disabled.

 How Do I Obtain A Permanent and Total Disability Rating?

 The first thing you must do to obtain a permanent and total disability rating is to prove that your condition is service-connected.
+You may need to request your official military record to verify this service connection since that may show the type of work you did and how you may have suffered various mental or physical disabilities related to your military service.

 There is no VA benefits application for permanent and total disability.
 But if you believe that your total disability is unlikely to improve, and you have supporting evidence for this, you can write a letter to the VA requesting them to find you permanently and totally disabled.